WorksOnArm/worksonarm-news/.github/ISSUE_TEMPLATE.md

-Submit some news for the newsletter!
+Submit some news for the Works on Arm newsletter!
+News is published Fridays at noon Eastern; deadline for consideration is Thursdays at close of business day.

 ### Who